Pressed against the hole in the boat,

-Sharks move their upper and lower jaws to take big bites.
-Fish-eating sharks have pointed teeth.
-Shellfish and crab-eating sharks have flat crushing teeth.
-Sharks that eat seals and sea lions have razor sharp teeth.
+Sharks move upper and lower jaws to take big bites.
+Fish-eating species have pointed teeth.
+Shellfish and crab-eating species have flat crushing teeth.
+Species that eat seals and sea lions have razor sharp teeth.

 “Shark bait” is an expression describing someone in a vulnerable position.
 Little Ray and the boating family meet this definition in the book.
 Shark did not abandon ship after making a hole in it.

 Sharks prefer easy meals over huge battles.
-They do not display feelings of guilt and remorse.
-They often maim prey to dine when it stops struggling.
-Sharks are opportunistic.
-They steal from fishing lines.
+They display no guilt or remorse.
+They often maim prey to dine after it stops struggling.
+Sharks may steal catches from fishing lines.

 Sharks are beckoned by erratic or splashing motions.
 Little Ray worried his leaps and flips and bends might have tempted the shark.
 The entertainment took on a different tone after the shark arrived.

 People often show up with bait.
 Sharks hang around ledges, holes, sandbars and wrecks.
 Shark bait dives associate people with food.
 These controversial business activities should end.

 Anything can become shark bait.
 Shark Sider tells The 14 Weirdest Things Sharks Have Eaten.
 Things like license plates, tires and a chicken coop may have traveled long distances to reach them.

 Beach goers and boaters must be good custodians.
 Messes make their way into hungry residents of the world's beaches and oceans.
-Unnatural foods are hard or impossible for them to digest.
+Unnatural foods are hard or impossible for these bold predators to digest.